sous-chefs/vagrant/README.md

 Requirements
 ------------

-Tested on Chef 11:
+Tested with Test Kitchen:

-* Debian 6
+* Debian 7.4
+* Ubuntu 14.04
-* CentOS 6.3
+* CentOS 6.5

 May work on other Debian/RHEL family distributions with or without modification.

-Support exists for Windows and OS X but this has not yet been tested.
+Support exists for Windows and OS X but this has not yet been added to test-kitchen (`.kitchen.yml`).

 The URL and Checksum attributes must be set, see __Attributes__

 Because Vagrant is installed as a native system package, Chef must run as a privileged user (e.g., root).

 Attributes
 ==========

 The following attributes *must* be set.
+See `.kitchen.yml` for example values.

 * `node['vagrant']['url']` - URL to the Vagrant installation package.
 * `node['vagrant']['checksum']` - SHA256 checksum of the Vagrant